VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 We have the option of recommending a variety of articles to Tom and Anna.
 Therefore, the **actions** are the different choices of articles: "politics", "sports", "music", "food", "finance", "health", or "cheese."

-The **reward** is whether they click on the article or not: “click” or “no click.”
+The **reward** is whether they click on the article or not: "click" or "no click."

 ## Getting started